Leading Primary Geography

 - Teaching & Learning, Curriculum

-This course has been developed to support geography subject leaders to create a fresh, motivating and relevant Primary Geography curriculum.
+This 3 session online course has been developed to support geography subject leaders to create a fresh, motivating and relevant Primary Geography curriculum.

-By the end of the day we hope participants:
+By the end of the session we hope participants:

 Gained insight about the role of a Primary Geography Subject Leader